12 The Importance of Coordination

 6. Communicate: If full coordination isn’t possible, at least communicate with other teams.
 Sharing experimental designs and timelines can help mitigate some of the risks.

-By embracing these principles, business data scientists can avoid the pitfalls of uncoordinated experimentation, leading to more reliable results, better decisions, and ultimately, a greater impact on the business.
+By embracing pre-registration and following a structured coordination framework, business data scientists can avoid the pitfalls of uncoordinated experimentation, leading to more reliable results, better decisions, and ultimately, a greater impact on the business.